CSA stands for Community Supported Agriculture.

 …we think you’d enjoy our CSA.

-- mostly eat out and/or don’t have time for cooking
+- don’t have time for prepping and cooking meals

 - enjoy or feel more comfortable cooking with an exact recipe

-- dislike many vegetables and/or are a “picky” eater
+- dislike several vegetables and/or have a “picky” eater in your household

 …we think you’d enjoy the farmer’s market.